haosulab/ManiSkill/docs/source/getting_started/installation.md

 ```

 :::{note}
 A GPU with the Vulkan driver installed is required to enable rendering in ManiSkill2.
-See [here](vulkan) for how to install Vulkan on Ubuntu.
+See [here](vulkan) for how to install and configure Vulkan on Ubuntu.
 :::

 The rigid-body environments, powered by SAPIEN, are ready to use after installation.
 Test your installation: